kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0026 Continued airworthiness and safety improvements for transport category airplanes.md

 \(2\) A maximum payload capacity of 7,500 pounds or more.

 \(b\) *Flammability Exposure Analysis.* (1) *General.* Within 150 days after December 26, 2008, holders of type certificates must submit for approval to the responsible Aircraft Certification Service office a flammability exposure analysis of all fuel tanks defined in the type design, as well as all design variations approved under the type certificate that affect flammability exposure.
-This analysis must be conducted in accordance with Appendix N of part 25 of this chapter.
+This analysis must be conducted in accordance with Appendix N of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md|part 25 of this chapter]].

 \(2\) *Exception.* This paragraph (b) does not apply to—